 There is a bank machine in the Airport that will hand out Belize dollars as well as a Money Exchange office.
 There are also bank machines in the larger cities (Belmopan, Dangriga, Placencia, etc.).
-We recommend travelling with some cash but there is no need to travel with large amounts as you can withdraw money from bank machines using foreign cards in all major towns.
+The Belize Bank ATM is the best for withdrawing cash from foreign cards though a 1% of the total withdrawal will be removed.
+We recommend travelling with some cash but there is no need to travel with large amounts as you can withdraw money from Belize Bank machines using foreign cards in all major towns.